Types of eCommerce Business Models, Pros, and Cons

-Today, we find scores of electronic shopping sites, and virtual stores on the web, that sell myriad products, ranging from computers, fashion items to even necessities.
+Today, we find scores of electronic shopping sites and virtual stores on the web that sell myriad products, ranging from computers, fashion items and even necessities.

-In this case, the customer has more info about the products in the form of informative content and there is also a chance to buy products at cheaper rates.
+In this case, the customer has more info about the products in informative content, and there is also a chance to buy products at cheaper rates.
 Most times, quick delivery of the order is also maintained.

 In this eCommerce business model, a complete reversal of the selling and buying process takes place.
 This is very relevant for crowdsourcing projects.
 In this case, individuals make their items or services and sell them to companies.
 Some examples are proposals for a company site or logo, royalty-free photographs, design elements, and so on.

 In this kind of eCommerce transaction, there are dealings between companies and public administration.
-It encompasses different services, such as social security, fiscal measures, legal documents, employment, and so on.
+It encompasses different services, such as social security, fiscal measures, legal documents, employment, etc.